julien-arino/test-site/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 ## The context

-As part of my work on COVID-19 response, I was awarded a contract that helped me increase my capacity for at home computing.
-Of course, some work was still carried out in a proper HPC setting, but there is a benefit to being able to run mid-range stuff efficiently.
+As part of work on COVID-19 response, I was awarded a contract to increase my capacity for at home computing.
+Of course, some work was still carried out in a proper HPC setting, but there is a benefit to being able to run mid-range stuff efficiently as well as prototype and debug stuff before sending it to some HPC resource.
 So in March and April 2020, I ordered and built four machines.
 Actually, make that five: four "proper" machines and a Pi to rule them all.
-All the pieces required 47 different deliveries and got me to know several UPS and Amazon delivery people quite well.
-After multiple returns and some frustration, this has been my setup.
+All the pieces required 47 different deliveries and got me on a first name basis with several UPS and Amazon delivery people.
+After several exchanges, my setup has looked essentially like this:

 - 1 Raspberry Pi 4 with 4 GB of RAM running Ubuntu.
 - 3 Threadripper 3790X machines running Ubuntu, each with 128 GB RAM and a 500 GB NVMe M.2 HD.